APPLICATION DETAILS COMING SOON!

 FIBER

-Three-dimensional work that is wearable and non-wearable and created from fibrous materials.
-This category includes but is not limited to baskets, books, embroidery, paper, quilts, weavings, felting, etc. All work must be designed and created by the artist.
+Two-dimensional and three-dimensional work that is wearable and non-wearable and created from fibrous materials.
+This category includes but is not limited to baskets, books, embroidery, paper, quilts, weavings, felting, etc. All work must be original in conception and created by the artist.
 No commercial or mass production works are permitted, regardless of additional modifications or enhancements by the artist.

 GLASS

 Three-dimensional work created by the artist in glass.
+Techniques include but are not limited to blowing, kiln-casting, fusing, slumping, or flame-working.
 No molds or other forms of mass production are permitted.

 JEWELRY